maninalift/youtube-warden/README.md

 The password can be reset from the extension settings. "allow records" that grant access to specific videos, channels and playlists can also be deleted from the extension settings.

+## Installation

+Checkout this repository.

+In Google Chrome, in the settings, under extensions, turn on "developer mode" from the toggle button on the top-right.

+Restart Google chrome.

+In Google Chrome, in the settings, under extensions, click "load unpacked" and navigate to the "dist" directory of this repository.

+Make sure this extension is enabled and navigate to youtube.com then set up a password.

 ## Limitations

 In order to prevent your child from disabling this extension, you should use google chrome browser policies.